AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Batchgegevens verwerken om meerdere documenten te maken {#processing-batch-data-to-create-multiple-documents}

-U kunt aparte documenten maken voor elke record in een XML-batchgegevensbron.
+Met API&#39;s voor het genereren van documenten kunt u afzonderlijke documenten maken voor elke record in een XML-batchgegevensbron.
 U kunt documenten bulksgewijs en asynchroon genereren.
 U kunt diverse parameters voor de omzetting vormen en dan het partijproces beginnen. <!-- You can can also create a single document that contains all records (this functionality is the default).
 Assume that an XML data source contains ten records and you have a requirement to create a separate document for each record (for example, PDF documents).
 You can use the Communication APIs to generate ten PDF documents. -->

 <!-- The following illustration shows the Communication APIs processing an XML data file that contains multiple records.
 However, assume that you instruct the Communication APIs to create a single PDF document that contains all data records.
 In this situation, the Communication APIs generate one document that contains all of the records.